arlenawu/stock-analysis/README.md

     Next i

-And the final Total Daily Volumes and Yearly Returns were printed out in a separate for loop.
+Finally, a for loop was written to iterate through the three arrays simultaneously, and print out the stock names, Total Daily Volumes, and Yearly Returns into a neat table in the spreadsheet.

     'Loop through arrays to output the Ticker (Stock Name), Total Daily Volume, and Return.
     For i = 0 To 11